Don't want anyone finding out that you have been looking at this information? There are two simple steps that you can take to prevent this happening.

 What is domestic abuse?

-Domestic abuse is a serious issue which results in 2 women dying every week.
-We know that approximately 1 in 4 women, and 1 in 6 men are likely to suffer from domestic violence at some point in their lives.
+Domestic abuse is a serious issue which results in two women dying every week.
+We know that approximately one in four women, and one in six men are likely to suffer from domestic violence at some point in their lives.

 The terms 'domestic violence' or 'domestic abuse' can have many different meanings and interpretations.
-East Cambs District Council uses the Home Office definition:
+East Cambridgeshire District Council uses the Home Office definition:

 "Domestic violence is any incident of threatening behaviour, violence or abuse (physical, psychological, sexual, financial or emotional) between adults who are or have been intimate partners or family members, regardless of gender or sexuality."

 This means that it is not limited to physical abuse only, and that we are not making the assumption that all victims are women, or that all perpetrators are men.
 Rather domestic abuse is something that can affect people regardless of their age, gender, race, sexuality, wealth or geography.